-Middle School students are permitted to have cell phones in the building, but those phones must be kept in homerooms during the school day unless otherwise permitted by an individual teacher.
+Middle School students are permitted to have cell phones in the building, but those phones must be kept in student lockers during the school day unless otherwise permitted by an individual teacher.

 Senior School students may carry cell phones on campus.
+Cell phones may be used during academic hours for non-verbal communication only.
 Cell phones may be allowed in classroom settings, per individual teacher and/or departmental policy.
 Please refer to the Senior School Student Handbook for the complete cell phone policy.